phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 }
 ```

 The function signature is taken from the [unstable Rust book].
 The signature isn't verified by the compiler, so implement it carefully.
-TODO: https://github.com/rust-lang/rust/issues/44489

 [unstable Rust book]: https://doc.rust-lang.org/unstable-book/language-features/lang-items.html#writing-an-executable-without-stdlib

+TODO: Implement the stable panic mechanism once <https://github.com/rust-lang/rust/issues/44489> is implemented

 Instead of implementing the second language item, `eh_personality`, we remove the need for it by disabling unwinding.